-Seroma – A seroma is a pocket of watery, yellow-colored fluid collection that may appear after breast augmentation.
+Seroma – A seroma is a pocket of watery, yellow-colored fluid collection that may appear after a breast augmentation procedure.
 Seromas are usually a minor complication – more of an annoyance than anything else.
 Small seromas will often resolve without intervention.
 Larger ones will need to be drained using a needle and syringe, under local anesthesia.
 The best way to reduce your risk of developing seromas is to carefully follow your surgeon’s post-surgical care instructions.

 Hematoma – A hematoma is a pooling of blood that can accumulate around the breast implant after surgery.
 In some cases, hematomas resolve without any surgical intervention.
 Other times, they may require surgical drainage.
 The overall risk of developing a hematoma is lower than 2 %.
 To minimize your risk, avoid taking blooding thinning medications such as aspirin at least 2 weeks prior to breast augmentation.
 You should also avoid doing too much physical activity.